PromoterTools/Generalized-Eukaryotic-Promoter-/README.md

 independent_test_split.csv
 ```

-Model files used by the Stage 2 web-server implementation are distributed with the repository/release.

-Experimental details including cross-validation, gene-aware validation, pooled modeling, downsampling, motif statistics, and GC-controlled analyses are reported in the Supporting Information associated with the manuscript.

 ---

 ## Limitations

 PromoterNet should be interpreted within the scope of the released benchmark.

-- The current models classify predefined **300-bp TSS-centered windows** rather than performing unrestricted genome-wide scanning.
+- The models classify predefined **300-bp TSS-centered windows** rather than arbitrary genomic regions.
+- Genome-wide promoter discovery would require candidate-window generation or tiling before classification.
 - Stage 2 activity labels are based on upper/lower FANTOM5 CAGE quartiles within individual species.
-- The excluded middle 50% is **not** a separately trained third class.
+- The middle 50% excluded from Stage 2 training is not a separately trained third class.
 - CAGE activity is tissue- and condition-dependent.
-- Stage 2 performance can be sensitive to the amount and composition of species-specific labeled data.
+- Stage 2 performance depends on the amount and composition of species-specific labeled data.
 - SHAP interpretation is based on a surrogate CNN rather than direct SHAP attribution of the primary CNN-BiLSTM.
-- The pooled Stage 2 experiment is a baseline and not a strict architecture-controlled ablation.
+- The pooled Stage 2 experiment is a baseline rather than a strict architecture-controlled ablation.

 ---